jinzhenfan/jekyll-now/_posts/2016-9-20-Web crawling from Twitter and emotional analysis.md

 ### Analysis and Visualization

-I disovered that these classifiers trained by two different corpus generate many disparate classification results.
-So I intentionally collect 200 disparate classfication samples for analysis, and manually classify them for validation.
+I discovered that these classifiers trained by two different corpus generate many disparate classification results.
+So I intentionally collect 200 disparate classification samples for analysis, and manually classify them for validation.
 Tweets that are too neutral or controversial to decide are passed.
-Evetually, 100 manually classified samples are generated.
+Eventually, 100 manually classified samples are generated.

 Eventually I use a visualization software called Tableau to have a deep look into the results.

-#### Most Informative Words for Classfication
+#### Most Informative Words for Classification

 ![alt text](https://rawgit.com/jinzhenfan/jinzhenfan.github.io/master/images/Twitter/Picture1.png)
-It seems that the classifier trained by movie_review corpus relies on more sophiscated, formal and longer words.
+It seems that the classifier trained by movie_review corpus relies on more sophisticated, formal and longer words.
 While, the one trained by twitter_samples corpus relies on more casual, short, and subtle words.

 #### An overview of the classification differences